-This work is supported by the Computational Data Citation (CDC-STARS) project of the University of Padua and by the ExaMode project, as part of the European Union Horizon 2020 program under Grant Agreement no. 825292.
+This work was supported by the Computational Data Citation (CDC-STARS) project of the University of Padua, and by the ExaMode Project, as a part of the European Union Horizon 2020 Program under Grant 825292.
 There was no additional external funding received for this study.
-The authors wish to thank Erika Fabris for the work on the citation of nanopublications and the development of some APIs used in this work.
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.